Pathfinder: Art & Architecture Resources

 How to Find Books in the WPCC Library

 Use our library catalog, found at one of our catalog terminals near the library entrance or online here.
-By default, the catalog opens to a simple keyword search.
 If you are looking for materials about a particular topic, select “SU (Subject)” from the “Look for” drop-down menu and enter a keyword from your topic.
 (If you are looking for a particular artist, type in his or her last name as a subject keyword.)
 Try different keywords if your first search does not bring up any relevant results.
-You can also enter keywords into the Simple Search, selected from the search drop down menu.
+You can also enter keywords into the Simple Search, selected from the search drop-down menu.

 There is great value in browsing the shelf area where you have found a relevant book.
 Look in the section of the shelves marked “N” to find books specifically about the fine arts.
 Within this classification, there are more specific classes for particular areas of study.
 NA, for example, is for architecture, and ND is for painting.